The use and reproduction of copyrighted material policy applies to all digital resources.

 Copyright for the student submissions and work from the Dilettanti belongs to the authors.
 Copyright for the oral histories belongs either to Mississippi University for Women or to Columbus-Lowndes County Public Library.
 Copyright for other material belongs to Mississippi University for Women.

-A subject guide on desegregation/civil rights at Mississippi State College for Women is available here.
+This subject guide on desegregation/civil rights at Mississippi State College for Women can be used to see our physical holdings on the subject.

 OH LADY Magazine